Senior Dog Food - A Feeding Guide

-Every dog has different nutritional needs at each stage of its life, from a puppy to adulthood and to its golden years.
+Every dog has different nutritional needs at each stage of its life.
 As your dog transitions from an adult to a senior dog, it will lose weight and muscle mass.
 You should be feeding it a suitable and nutritious senior dog diet that can help prolong its life and health.

-In fact, a 14-year landmark study found that dogs fed according to their ideal body condition lived 1.8 years longer than their overweight littermates.
+In fact, a 14-year landmark study found that dogs fed according to their ideal body condition lived 1.8 years longer than their overweight counterparts.

 When is a dog considered a senior?

-While there's no medically agreed-upon definition of what is considered a senior dog, large breed dogs have a shorter life expectancy and are considered senior at around 5 or 6 human years old.
-Smaller breeds live longer lives and are in their advanced years when they are around age 8 or 9 years old.
+While there is no medically agreed-upon definition of what is considered a senior dog, large breed dogs have a shorter life expectancy and are considered senior at around 5 or 6 human years old.
+Smaller breeds live longer and are in their advanced years when they are around age 8 or 9 human years old.